 Markets dominated by the large international card schemes were most vulnerable.
 Businesses couldn't afford to refuse the payment methods most of their customers used.

 Fortunately, recent progress has been made to standardize interchange fees, with stricter rules and fee caps introduced, and overall transparency increased.

-Below is a breakdown of the fees caps across different regions:
+Below is a breakdown of the domestic consumer interchange fee caps across different regions:

 The Durbin Amendment (US only)

 This amendment, enacted in 2010, is an example of a fee cap for debit and prepaid card transactions.

 The Durbin amendment is dependent on the size of the issuing bank's assets.
 If the issuing bank has assets of $10bn or more, its debit and prepaid cards will be charged regulated rates.
 These cards are then subject to an interchange rate of 0.05% + $0.21 or 0.05% + $0.22, depending on fraud prevention policies.

 The European Economic Area (EEA) introduced interchange fee regulations in 2015.
 This led to heavy interchange fee regulations where interchange fees are capped for consumer cards in all countries within the EEA region.
 As a result, the EEA is now one of the cheapest options worldwide and is considered an excellent place to set up entities for cross-border transactions.